Fall 2023 English Matters

 Promotion, Retention, and New Leaders The English Department would like to extend special congratulations to Professor Stephanie Kerschbaum for her promotion to the rank of Full Professor.
 Congratulations Stephanie on this landmark career achievement.
 We are proud to announce that … Read more

 Although it is said that books can’t be judged by their covers, this year’s round up of long-form English faculty publications begs to differ.
 With quite the crop of cool covers, content does not fall short of exteriors.
 Subjects range from fictional to theoretical, practical to esoteric, various other readily deconstructable dichotomies.
 The unifying thread of course is that all are thoughtful, complex and, of course, consummately well-written.
-Congratulations to all our faculty authors… Read more
+Congratulations to all… Read more

 This fall the UW English Department welcomes six new faculty.
 We are delighted to introduce: Dr. Chris Holstrom (Assistant Teaching Professor in Technical and Professional Communication), Dr. Jonathan Isaac (Assistant Teaching Professor in the Program for Writing Across Campus), Dr. Linford Lamptey (Assistant Teaching Professor in Technical and Professional Communication, Dr. Calvin Pollak (Assistant Teaching Professor in Technical and Professional Communication), Dr. Jonathan Radocay (… Read more